Sarose550/Minimax-Visualizer/README.md

 # [Minimax Visualizer](https://sarose550.github.io/Minimax-Visualizer/)
 Minimax, and in particular alpha-beta pruning, can be a very confusing topic for students.

-This page serves as a tool to help students visualize, and better understand these algorightms.
+This page serves as a tool to help students visualize, and better understand these algorithms.

 ## How To Use
 - To start, create a tree.
 You can click on the nodes and use the resulting menu to change their values, or add/remove children.